NethServer/docs/developer-manual/en/development_process.rst

 * Finally, clears the *Assignee*.

-If the issue is not valid, he can close it adding one of the labels **invalid**, **duplicate**, **wontfix**.
+If the issue is not valid, it can be closed adding one of the labels **invalid**, **duplicate**, **wontfix**.